-Connor has litigated a wide variety of claims for both plaintiffs and defendants, including founders’ disputes, breach of contract litigation, employment claims, and copyright and trademark issues, involving products ranging from social media platforms to artificial intelligence and fintech applications.
+He represents technology and media companies in high-stakes complex litigation in state and federal court, including multiple jury trials involving billions of dollars in potential damages.
+His experience includes founders’ disputes, breach of contract litigation, tort claims, and copyright and trademark issues, involving products ranging from social media platforms to artificial intelligence and fintech applications.

+The American Lawyer has recognized Connor in its “Litigators of the Week” feature.
 Best Lawyers: Ones to Watch® in America has repeatedly recognized Connor in Entertainment and Sports Law and Appellate Practice.
 He has also been recognized in the Super Lawyers New York Metro “Rising Stars” list in the area of litigation since 2020.
+Connor has conducted and defended witness examinations in depositions and at trial, successfully argued dispositive and evidentiary motions, and filed merits, amicus, and certiorari-stage briefs before the federal courts of appeals, state appellate and supreme courts, and the United States Supreme Court.

 Significant representations include:*

-- Mary Trump, the niece of President Donald Trump, in successfully defeating an attempt by the Trump family to prevent the publication of her bestselling family memoir Too Much and Never Enough.
+- Represented Mary Trump, the niece of President Donald Trump, in successfully defeating an attempt by the Trump family to prevent the publication of her bestselling family memoir Too Much and Never Enough.

 He clerked for the Honorable Thomas B. Griffith of the United States Court of Appeals for the District of Columbia Circuit and the Honorable Katherine Polk Failla of the United States District Court for the Southern District of New York.
 In the summer after law school, he served as what is now called a Phillips Fellow in the Office of the Solicitor General at the Department of Justice.